55 years after riots, Watts section of LA still bears scars | WTOP

 “It was difficult growing up, but not impossible growing up in Watts,” he said.

-“We’re not the same California we were 55 years ago or the city of Los Angeles 55 years ago,” Gipson said.
+“We’re not the same California we were 55 years ago or the city of Los Angeles 55 years ago.
+We’re moving forward, we’re bringing people together,” Gipson said.
 “Voices are saying, ‘We’ve been mistreated.’
 Change is in the air.”

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.